Chapter 27 BWV 62 Nun Komm, der Heiden Heiland

 Although the first movement of C 62 sets the same stanza as its ancestor, the musical treatment is very different, clearly demonstrating the development in Bach′s compositional thinking.
 Scored for oboes and strings (horn doubling the chorale melody) this is a highly sophisticated ritornello movement.
-The lines of text are not divided into the three sections we discovered in C 61 but the almost obsessional preoccupation with the first phrase of the chorale remains.
+The lines of text are not divided into three sections as we discovered in C 61, but the almost obsessional preoccupation with the first phrase of the chorale remains.

 We hear it in both continuo (bars 3-4) and oboes (15-17) in the opening and closing ritornello statements and, just for good luck, again in the oboes shepherding in the chorus's second phrase (from bar 31).

 Much is made of this melodic line by the lower voices, often imitatively, and particularly noticeable as they usher in the first and last chorale phrases.
 Presumably the compulsive repetition of the first chorale phrase is to stress two things in musical terms; that Christ is indeed the Saviour of mankind and His coming provides us with the opportunity to marvel at Him.
 There may also have been other symbolic reasons for Bach to repeat and develop this one phrase so consistently in both cantatas but the simplicity and significance of these two statements may provide an explanation.